 Key takeaways to consider:

-- Choose a supportive mattresses for growing spines – think firmness
+- The best mattress for kids is a supportive mattresses for growing spines

 - Buy the right size at the right time — perhaps skip the toddler option